FamilyKeeper vs. Bark 2026: Simple Parental Controls or Full Protection?

 FamilyKeeper plans

-FamilyKeeper provides two simple subscription plans that include all features and unlimited connected devices but lacks any money-back guarantee.
-They also have a 7-day free trial, but parents will have to provide a credit card upon signing up.
+FamilyKeeper provides two simple subscription plans that include all features and unlimited connected devices, but lack any money-back guarantee or free trial.

 Parents have a choice between monthly and yearly billing options.
-To cancel the subscription or free trial, users have to contact support (via contact form or email, support@familykeeper.co).
+To cancel the subscription, users have to contact support (via contact form or email, support@familykeeper.co).

-• Monthly Plan: $9.99/mo for all features, including location tracking, screen time management, and content filtering
+• Monthly Plan: $12.56/mo for all features, including location tracking, screen time management, and content filtering

 Bark plans